vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---
 name: Feature proposal
-about: Suggest a way to make improve this project
+about: Suggest a way to improve this project
 title: ''
 labels: ''
 assignees: ''